shiimizu/ena/readme.md

 <br>

 Low resource and high performance archiver to save posts, images and all relevant data from 4chan into a local database and local image store.
-Check the [wiki](https://github.com/shiimizu/ena/wiki) for more information
+Check the [wiki](https://github.com/shiimizu/ena/wiki) for more information.

 ### Features
 * Asagi compatible - Use as a [drop-in replacement](https://github.com/shiimizu/ena/wiki/Asagi) if you want.